Autoregressive Networks: Abstract

 \section{Abstract}

-We propose a first-order autoregressive model for dynamic network processes in which edges change over time while nodes remain unchanged.
+We propose a first-order autoregressive (i.e. AR(1)) model for dynamic network processes in which edges change over time while nodes remain unchanged.
 The model depicts the dynamic changes explicitly.
-It also facilitates simple and efficient statistical inference such as the maximum likelihood estimators which are proved to be (uniformly) consistent and asymptotically normal.
-The model diagnostic checking can be carried out easily using a permutation test.
-The proposed model can apply to any network processes with various underlying structures but with independent edges.
-As an illustration, an autoregressive stochastic block model has been investigated in depth, which characterizes the latent communities by the transition probabilities over time.
-This leads to a more effective spectral clustering algorithm for identifying the latent communities.
-Inference for a change point is incorporated into the autoregressive stochastic block model to cater for possible structure changes.
-The developed asymptotic theory as well as the simulation study affirms the performance of the proposed methods.
-Application with three real data sets illustrates both relevance and usefulness of the proposed models.
+It also facilitates simple and efficient statistical inference methods including a permutation test for diagnostic checking for the fitted network models.
+The proposed model can be applied to the network processes with various underlying structures but with independent edges.
+As an illustration, an AR(1) stochastic block model has been investigated in depth, which characterizes the latent communities by the transition probabilities over time.
+This leads to a new and more effective spectral clustering algorithm for identifying the latent communities.
+We have derived a finite sample condition under which the perfect recovery of the community structure can be achieved by the newly defined spectral clustering algorithm.
+Furthermore the inference for a change point is incorporated into the AR(1) stochastic block model to cater for possible structure changes.
+We have derived the explicit error rates for the maximum likelihood estimator of the change-point.
+Application with three real data sets illustrates both relevance and usefulness of the proposed AR(1) models and the associate inference methods.